icecube/i3astropy/README.md

 `astropy.coordinates.baseframe.BaseCoordinateFrame`, which can be used for all astropy coordinate transforms.
 In addition, a time format is provided to allow IceCube DAQ times to be entered directly.
 For more information on astropy coordinate transform see the [astropy docs](https://docs.astropy.org/en/stable/coordinates/index.html).

+## License

+Code in this repository is Copyright (c) 2022, The IceCube Collaboration (https://icecube.wisc.edu)

+Code in this repository is listened under the GNU General Public License v3.0 or later(GPL-3.0-or-later).
+A copy is included in the LICENSE file.

 ## Installation